These top of the line brands offer powerful amps, serious cutting and sever capabilities, high duty cycles and can stand

 Will you be free-handing or using on a CNC table?

-Some units come with Computer Numerical Control (CNC) connections/interfaces while others are only used for free-hand cutting.
+Some units come with Computer Numerical Control (CNC) connections or interfaces while others are only used for free-hand cutting.
 So ask yourself, are you planning on hooking your new plasma cutter up to your CNC table or not?
 Those with CNC interfaces may include a free-hand torch and the CNC torch would be an extra cost.

 The above factors will determine the product that will meet your requirements.
 This is because the various products have different specifications to suit different needs.
 Of course, you should buy a product that will meet your requirements and cutting needs.